Where we started

 Type only, no icon

 The wordmark is type only.
 No icon, no supporting graphic.
-A condensed sans serif that reads clearly at any scale, from a two inch pin to a twelve foot banner.
+Bold and iconic, reminiscent of the era but built for contemporary viewing without feeling fake-vintage.
+It reads clearly at any scale, from a two inch pin to a twelve foot banner.

 Setting the stage

-The intro wall panel is the first thing you read inside the exhibit.
+The intro wall panel comes right before you step into the exhibit.
+It sits inside the museum, past the main entrance, and you walk through the opening, with the transom overhead, to physically enter the show.
 It carries the wordmark, the tagline, and enough context to orient you, then gets out of the way so the objects can take over.

-A single continuous read across the entrance.
+A single continuous read across the opening overhead.
 The wordmark holds the space without crowding it.

 Moving through the exhibit